jenkinsci/hashicorp-vault-plugin/README.md

 ## Build Wrapper Usage

-The Vault plugin allows you to define the vault server URL as well as the root token via global configuration.
+The Vault plugin allows you to define the vault server URL as well as a credential for the root token OR a path to a file that contains the token.
+If a credential is specified then the file will not be used.

 ![Global Configuration][global_configuration]